DegreeCalc

 The salary data gets most of the attention, but the unemployment rate differential is arguably equally important for long-term financial security.
 According to BLS 2024 Education Pays data:

-- Professional degree: 1.4% — the most insulated credential in the labor market
+• Professional degree: 1.3% — one of the most insulated credential categories in the labor market

 This insurance value is real money.
-A worker who averages 0.5 additional weeks of unemployment per year (the approximate difference between a bachelor's and high school diploma holder in a typical labor market) loses $775 in annual income — before accounting for the psychological toll, healthcare disruption, and career setback that unemployment imposes.
-Over 40 years, that additional unemployment exposure costs roughly $31,000 in lost wages, compounding the value of the credential beyond the raw earnings premium.
+The 1.7 percentage-point unemployment-rate gap between bachelor's holders and high school graduates works out to roughly 0.9 additional weeks of unemployment exposure per year.
+At the high school median weekly wage, that is about $820 in annual lost income before accounting for the psychological toll, healthcare disruption, and career setback that unemployment can impose.
+Over 40 years, that exposure can exceed $30,000 in lost wages, compounding the value of the credential beyond the raw earnings premium.

 How to Use This Data in Your Decision